 - Our brand voice is not unfriendly.

-Once you've taken a look at these statements, you can begin forming the antithesis to this:
+Once you've taken a look at these statements, you can begin forming the antithesis.
+For example, if your don’t list looks like the one above, your brand voice may follow the ethos below.

 5. If necessary, use a third-party agency to determine brand voice.